 Following grad school, Justin served as the Director of Education at the Glendale Centre Theatre for five years where he taught multiple classes, organized field trips and conducted workshops at schools throughout the southland.
 He also was a full time faculty member for four years at the Los Angeles County High School for the Arts where he taught numerous courses including acting, voice/speech, movement, theatre history and technical theatre.

-Justin has continued to create original educational programs with the opening of the Summer Arts Conservatory at LACHSA in 2013, the Summer Film Camp in 2017 as well as the upcoming launch of The Acting Classroom in 2019.
+Justin has continued to create original educational programs with the opening of the Summer Arts Conservatory at LACHSA in 2013, the Summer Film Camp in 2017 as well as the recent launch of TEG Online Academy in 2020.
 All of the educational programs created by Justin are operated and administered by his company, Theatrical Education Group, which he founded in 2004.
 Over 190 public and private schools throughout southern California have been served by the different camps, field trips, classes, workshops and seminars offered by Theatrical Education Group.

 Currently, he serves as the Visual and Performing Arts Chair at La Canada High School where he teaches theatre full time to over 150 students every year.
 Since 2007, nearly 2,000 students have gone through the LCHS Theatre Department under Justin's direction with his students attending top theatre schools across the country upon graduation including Juilliard, Carnegie Mellon University, Tisch School of the Arts at NYU, University of North Carolina School of the Arts, U.C.
 San Diego, UCLA, USC, Wagner College, Emerson College and University of Michigan.
 Justin has also forged close relationships with local theatres including the Alex Theatre, A Noise Within and the Glendale Centre Theatre, to help provide his students and almuni with ongoing performance and employment opportunities.
 Justin's work at La Canada High School has been highlighted multiple times in various media outlets including the La Canada Valley Sun as noted here, here, here, here and here as well as by Los Angeles Magazine.